 Azalea Care - Location

-Location is key to successfully culturing Azalea because this plants can be stunted, damaged or even killed by regular winds and direct sunlight.
+Location is the key to successfully culturing Azalea because these plants can be stunted, damaged, or even killed by regular winds or direct sunlight.

-As I mentioned earlier, protecting them from sunlight in the middle of the day is a crucial importance, else the leaves will dry or burn.
+As I mentioned earlier, protecting them from sunlight in the middle of the day is crucial to prevent the leaves from drying or burning in strong sunlight.

-Generally speaking, though it is obvious, Azalea is best suited to northern climates.
-Plant them in low areas or in areas protected by buildings or hedges.
+Generally speaking Azalea is better suited to northern climates.
+Plant them in low areas or in areas protected from hot or cold wind and sun by buildings or hedges.

 Pruning Azaleas

-Pruning the plants, especially when they are young, will help to promote growth and to make them more bushy.
-However, you should do this only if you really want to.
-Though pruning the plants make them bushy, yet nevertheless any such procedure carries with it the risk of destroying the next year's blooms.
-If you choose to prune established plants, it is best done in early spring.
-Though, seriously speaking, it is best not done at all.
+Pruning these plants is part of Azalea care, especially when they are young, it will help to promote growth and to make them bushier.
+However, you should prune only if you really want to.
+Although pruning Azalea makes them bushy, any such procedure carries with it the risk of destroying the next year’s blooms.
+If you choose to prune established plants, it is best carried out in early spring.

-As must be obvious by now, Azalea is exceedingly sensitive to winds and cold, with some varieties even more sensitive to extreme colds than others.
-If you live in a severe northern climate, than you should make sure that particular variety is resistant to cold.
+As must be obvious by now, Azalea is sensitive to wind and cold, with some varieties even more sensitive to extreme cold than others.
+If you live in a severe northern climate choose a variety that is resistant to cold.